 What type of oil do you use?

 We use the oil recommended for your vehicle.
 The manufacturer of each vehicle specifies the correct type and weight of oil.
-We stock a full range of oil types to match the requirements of your vehicle.
+We stock a full range of oil types to meet your vehicle's requirements.

 What type of oil filters do you sell?

 It depends on the vehicle.
 We stock both aftermarket and original equipment oil filters.
 You can choose what you prefer.
-Some vehicles can use a common aftermarket oil filter and for some vehicles, it is strongly advised to use the factory-specified oil filter.
-Please contact us if you have a question.
+Some vehicles can use a common aftermarket oil filter, while for others it is strongly advised to use the factory-specified oil filter.
+Please get in touch with us if you have a question.

 My car requires special oil.
 Will you have it in stock?

-We do stock a wide variety of oils but it is always best to contact us so we can check.
-If we don't have it we can quickly get it from our supplier.
+We do stock a wide variety of oils, but it is always best to contact us to check.
+If we don't have it, we can quickly get it from our supplier.

 My car requires a special oil filter.
 Will you have it in stock?